shantanu-84/PlantBuddy-App/README.md

 # PlantBuddy-App

-You can download zip file from release, and enjoy PlantBuddy App!!!
+You can download zip file from releases, and enjoy PlantBuddy App!!!